Default driver

 # TDX SDK credentialsTDX_API_BASE_URL=https://solutions.teamdynamix.com/TDWebApi/TDX_USERNAME=your-service-accountTDX_PASSWORD=your-passwordTDX_TICKET_APP_NAME=your-app-nameTDX_CLIENT_APP_NAME=your-client-app

-# TDX ticket defaultsTDX_ASSIGNEE_ID=12345TDX_TICKET_TYPE=DefaultTDX_FORM_TYPE="NU Base Service Request"TDX_TICKET_STATUS=NewTDX_TICKET_PRIORITY="Low (P4)"TDX_SERVICE="My Application"When the primary gateway is not the email driver and it fails, the system automatically dispatches the ticket via the MailGateway in fallback mode.
-This is a safety net — it cannot be disabled — ensuring that user requests are never silently lost.
+# TDX ticket defaultsTDX_ASSIGNEE_ID=12345TDX_TICKET_TYPE=DefaultTDX_FORM_TYPE="NU Base Service Request"TDX_TICKET_STATUS=NewTDX_TICKET_PRIORITY="Low (P4)"TDX_SERVICE="My Application"When the primary gateway is not the email driver and it fails, the system dispatches the ticket via the MailGateway in fallback mode.
+This safety net cannot be disabled, ensuring that user requests are never lost.

 The fallback only fires when: